axlehner/SpatialRDD/README.md

 devtools::install_github("axlehner/SpatialRDD")
 ```

-What you need to run you own spatial RD with `SpatialRDD`: 1.
-An RD
+What you need to run you own spatial RD with `SpatialRDD`:

-boundary as a single line (the simplest way is to cut this by hand in
+1. An RD boundary as a single line (the simplest way is to cut this by
-e.g. ArcGIS or QGIS by just splitting the features - also make sure to
+    hand in e.g. ArcGIS or QGIS by just splitting a line off a polygon
-merge all features together in case there are multiple left, this will
+    for example - also make sure to merge all features together in case
-be important and prevent annoying troubles in the RD process) 2.
-The
+    there are multiple left, this will be important and prevent annoying
+    troubles later on)
-data frame containing the columns with x- and y-coordinates.
-Read in
+2. The data frame containing the columns with x- and y-coordinates.
-with `read.csv()` or with `readstata13::read.dta13()`.
-Make them an sf
+    Read in with `read.csv()` or with `readstata13::read.dta13()`.
+Make
-object with `st_as_sf(data, coords = c("x", "y"), crs = 4326)` if you
+    them an sf object with `st_as_sf(data, coords = c("x", "y"), crs
-have longitude/latitude as coordinates.
+    = 4326)` if you have longitude/latitude as coordinates (which is
+    reflected by the 4326 EPSG).
 If this is the case use
-`st_transform()` on all your objects into a local UTM projection (not
+    `st_transform()` on all your objects into a local UTM projection
-necessary but recommended for several reasons) 3.
-Ideally also a polygon
+    (not necessary but recommended for several reasons).
+Note: In case
+    your data comes as a shapefile/geopackage/etc. directly, just read
+    it in with `st_read("path/to/file.shp")`.
+If these are polygons it
+    is advised to work with the centroids straightaway (extract with
+    `st_centroid()`).
+If you need zonal statistics (on
+    elevation/ruggednes etc.) for e.g. checking identifying assumptions,
+    do these before converting to centroids.
-that covers the treated areas (this could be created within the package
+3. Ideally also a polygon that covers the treated areas (this could be
-with `cutoff2polygon` though)
+    created within the package with `cutoff2polygon` though)

 You could verify the “geographic validity” of your objects with
 e.g. `mapview::mapview()`.